cse-sim/cse/doc/src/docs/input-data/airhandler.md

 {{
   member_table({
     "units": "",
-    "legal_range": "0 $\\le$ _x_ $\\le$ 1",
+    "legal_range": "0 ≤ _x_ ≤ 1",
     "default": "0.01",
     "required": "No",
     "variability": "constant"
   })
 }}

 _AhSOLoss_ and _ahROLoss_ represent conductive losses from the common supply and return ducts to the outdoors.
 For an individual zone's conductive duct loss, see TERMINAL member _tuSRLoss_.
 Losses here are expressed as a fraction of the temperature difference which is lost.
-For example, if the supply air temperature is 120, the outdoor temperature is 60, and the pertinent loss is .1, the effect of the loss as modeled will be to reduce the supply air temperature by 6 degrees ( .1 \* (120 - 60) ) to 114 degrees.
+For example, if the supply air temperature is 120, the outdoor temperature is 60, and the pertinent loss is .1, the effect of the loss as modeled will be to reduce the supply air temperature by 6 degrees ( .1 * (120 - 60) ) to 114 degrees.
 CSE currently models these losses a constant _TEMPERATURE LOSSes_ regardless of cfm.

 ### ahSOLoss